Automatic milking: Basics – milking process and milking schedules

 The milking process is the collection of tasks specifically devoted to extracting milk from an animal (rather than the broader field of dairy animal husbandry).
-This process may be broken down into several sub-tasks: collecting animals before milking, routing animals into the parlour, inspection and cleaning of teats, attachment of milking equipment to teats, and often massaging the back of the udder to relieve any held back milk, extraction of milk, removal of milking equipment, routing of animals out of the parlour.
+This process may be broken down into several sub-tasks: collecting animals before milking, routing animals into the parlour, inspection and cleaning of teats, attachment of milking equipment to teats, and often massaging the back of the udder to relieve any held back milk, extraction of milk, removal of milking equipment, and routing of animals out of the parlour.

 Maintaining milk yield during the lactation period (approximately 300 days) requires consistent milking intervals, usually twice daily and with maximum time spacing between milkings.
-In fact all activities must be scheduled around the milking process on the dairy farm.
-Such a milking routine imposes restrictions on time management and personal life of an individual farmer, as the farmer is committed to milking in the early morning and in the evening for seven days a week regardless of personal health, family responsibilities or social schedule.
+In fact, all activities on the dairy farm must be scheduled around the milking process.
+Such a milking routine imposes restrictions on the time management and personal life of an individual farmer, as the farmer is committed to milking in the early morning and in the evening for seven days a week, regardless of personal health, family responsibilities or social schedule.
 This time restriction is exacerbated for lone farmers and farm families if extra labour cannot easily or economically be obtained, and is a factor in the decline in small-scale dairy farming.
 Techniques such as once-a-day milking and voluntary milking (see below) have been investigated to reduce these time constraints.

 Automation progress in the 20th century

 To alleviate the labour involved in milking, much of the milking process has been automated during the 20th century: many farmers use semi-automatic or automatic cow traffic control (powered gates, etc.), the milking machine (a basic form was developed in the late 19th century) has entirely automated milk extraction, and automatic cluster removal is available to remove milking equipment after milking.
 Automatic teat spraying systems are available, however, there is some debate over the cleaning effectiveness of these.

+Machine milking works by using vacuum pressure to extract milk from cows.
+Specialized machines apply a steady vacuum to the cow's teat, gently sucking out the milk and transferring it to a container.
+Additionally, these machines periodically apply external pressure to the entire teat, which helps maintain proper blood circulation.

 The final manual labour tasks remaining in the milking process were cleaning and inspection of teats and attachment of milking equipment (milking cups) to teats.
-Automatic cleaning and attachment of milking cups is a complex task, requiring accurate detection of teat position and a dextrous mechanical manipulator.
+Automatic cleaning and attachment of milking cups is a complex task, requiring accurate detection of teat position and a dexterous mechanical manipulator.
 These tasks have been automated successfully in the voluntary milking system (VMS), or automatic milking system (AMS).